Cato Networks Knowledge Base

 Working with Ordered Data Protection Rules

 The SaaS Security API engine inspects the data sequentially, and checks to see if it matches a rule.
-If the data does not match a rule, that it is not inspected.
+If the data does not match a rule, then it is not inspected.
 Rules that are at the top of the rulebase have a higher priority and they are applied before the rules lower down in the rulebase.
 Each type of application or connector is only applied to the data once.

-Best Practice - To maximize the efficiency of your rulebase, we recommend that for each connector type, rules for specific users have a higher priority than rules with that apply to Any users.
+Best Practice - To maximize the efficiency of your rulebase, we recommend that for each connector type, rules for specific users have a higher priority than rules that apply to Any users.

 For example, if the data matches a connector in rule #2, the data is inspected by the SaaS Security API engine.
 The engine does not continue to apply rules #3 and below for the same connector.
 However, the data could match a lower priority rule with a different connector.